-The Component pane shows the drawing has been correctly imported with the Latitude / Longitude coordinate system specified within the file correctly assigned.
+The Component tab of the Info pane shows the drawing has been correctly imported with the Latitude / Longitude coordinate system specified within the file correctly assigned.
 We can see from the Status Bar's Scale and Position readouts the drawing is correctly positioned and scaled.

 Back in the Project pane we can double-click open the drawing's table.
 We can see that this particular data set from Microsoft has only one field, the geometric shape for each vector object, all of which are areas.

 To get a feel for the relative storage efficiency of GeoJSON, we can export the data to different formats.